Postgraduate Researcher Experience Survey (PRES)

 When collecting opinion things to consider are:

-- People will find it easier to talk about aspects of their environment that they don’t like but may find it harder to be objective about how things could be improved.
+- PGRs may find it easier to talk about aspects of their environment that they don’t like but may find it harder to be objective about how things could be improved.

-- Some people are more vocal than others, make sure you find ways to include and encourage comments and feedback from everyone.
+- Some PGRs may be more vocal than others, make sure you find ways to include and encourage comments and feedback from everyone.
+For example, you may be representing PGRs who are off campus or who are studying part-time, find ways to ensure you engage them in discussion.

-- Be specific, asking a fellow PGR to tell you about their whole learning and research experience may not get a response.
+- Be specific, asking a PGR to provide feedback on their whole research experience may not get a response.
 Breaking your questions down into different elements will help.

-A key aspect of the PGR role is to be an effective communicator, in your role you will be:
+A key aspect of the PGR role is to be an effective communicator.
+Reps will be:

-- Attending meetings with staff in your School and Faculty and presenting PGRs’ views at these meetings.
+- Attending meetings with staff in Departments, Schools, Faculty and the University and presenting PGRs’ views at these meetings.

 - Speaking to PGRs outside of meetings.